U.S. Government policy threatens the lives of its citizens and holds the world hostage to its demands.

 The Pentagon’s commitment to “modernizing” the U.S. nuclear arsenal contradicts the central rationales for critical arms control treaties - reducing the levels of international mistrust and reducing the chance of international and unintended nuclear war.
 Additionally, the increasing investment in “tactical” nuclear weapons erodes the nuclear taboo and dangerously increases the chances that a nation could attempt to justify a “limited” nuclear war.

-Rather, the “modernization” program stokes a global nuclear arms race and stymies critical domestic investments that are urgently necessary to alleviate growing problems of inequality, environmental degradation, and climate change in the U.S. The #PeopleOverPentagon initiative demonstrates how just 10% of the U.S. military budget could transform education or social services in the U.S. at no cost to America's security.
+But there is no such thing as a “limited nuclear war, and building more powerful, more technologically proficient, nuclear weapons cannot make us more safe.
+Rather, the nuclear weapons "modernization" program stokes a global nuclear arms race and stymies critical domestic investments that are urgently necessary to alleviate growing problems of inequality, environmental degradation, and climate change in the U.S. The #PeopleOverPentagon initiative demonstrates how redirecting $100 billion of the the U.S. military budget (11%) could transform education or social services in the U.S. at no cost to America's security.

-Further, the very premise of nuclear spending — that a strong nuclear force increases our nuclear deterrent and reduces the chance of an attack on the United States — is fundamentally flawed.
+Indeed, the very premise of nuclear spending — that a strong nuclear force increases our nuclear deterrent and reduces the chance of an attack on the United States — is fundamentally flawed.

 America's misguided faith in nuclear deterrence